 Bovine Besnoitiosis

-Bovine besnoitiosis is a notifiable disease in Ireland.
+Bovine besnoitiosis is a notifiable disease in Ireland, where it has been detected in a small number of herds in recent years.
 There are no known food safety or human health risks associated with the disease.
 Besnoitiosis has been diagnosed over many years in many parts of the world and has never been reported to infect humans.

-Bovine besnoitiosis has, for many years, been observed in Africa, the Middle East and more recently in Europe, where it has been seen since the 1990`s – with cases reported in Spain, Portugal, France, Italy, Germany Switzerland, Hungary, Croatia and Greece, and recently reported in Belgium.
+Bovine besnoitiosis has, for many years, been observed in Africa, the Middle East and more recently in Europe, where it has been seen since the 199’s – with cases reported in Spain, Portugal, France, Italy, Germany Switzerland, Hungary, Croatia, Greece, and Belgium.
 The full life cycle of this parasite has not been fully established and may involve wildlife, but cattle are the only domestic species that have been reported to show clinical disease.
 Mechanical transmission between cattle is believed to occur via insect vectors, with close contact between infected and healthy animals also considered quite important for disease transmission; and transmission directly between cattle via the naso-pharyngeal route has also been demonstrated.
 In addition, the use of hypodermic syringes for multiple animals will mechanically transfer infection between animals.
-There are no reports of vertical transmission.
+There are no reports of vertical transmission from parents to offspring.

 The experience with besnoitiosis in this country and in other countries indicates that it is a relatively mild and slow-spreading disease, with exposed animals developing good immunity, not all in-contact animals becoming affected, most affected animals having minor lesions, with some young animals becoming infected and showing clinical disease as they join the herd each year.